-order to better reflect the content and in order to distinguish the website support from the many other functions of the Foreign Language Resource Center program.
-3 Mission The mission of the LTRC and the FLRC, as defined in the website, is to obtain and share information about language-related software and hardware that is or soon will be available from academia, industry, government, or other sources.3 4 Requirements The requirements of the LTRC and FLRC, as described in the 2005 Management Plan,4 are to: 4.1 Identify Language Tools Requirements for information on language tools are collected from U.S. government translators, translation managers, researchers, language teachers, users of searches and translations, and systems administrators.
-Information needs have been from four Government technology surveys and from early stages of the Framework for Evaluation of Machine Translation in ISLE (FEMTI).
-ISLE was a European Community program for International Standards for Language Engineering.5 Prior surveys had shown that sufficient information was not included in many product websites and/or that such information was buried in the site where it could not be extracted easily with automated methods.
-4.2 Facilitate Acquisition of Tools Requirements are also collected from acquisitions officers, whose needs included a listing of competitive products, information on compliance with Section 508 on accessibility, and availability of the product on the Government Services Administration (GSA) Schedule.
+3 Mission The mission of the LTRC and the FLRC, as defined in the website, is to obtain and share information about language-related software that is or soon will be available from academia, industry, government, or other sources.
+4 Requirements The requirements of the LTRC and FLRC, as described in the 2005 Management Plan, are to: 4.1 Identify Language Tools Requirements for information on language tools were collected from U.S. government translators, translation managers, researchers, language teachers, users of searches and translations, and systems administrators.
+Information needs were included from four ongoing or planned Government technology surveys and from early stages of the Framework for Evaluation of Machine Translation in ISLE (FEMTI).
+ISLE was a European Community program for International Standards for Language Engineering.
+Prior surveys had shown that sufficient information was not included in many product websites and/or that such information was buried in the site where it could not be extracted easily with automated methods.
+4.2 Facilitate Acquisition of Tools Requirements were also collected from acquisitions officers, whose needs included a listing of competitive products, information on compliance with Section 508 on accessibility, and availability of the product on the Government Services Administration (GSA) Schedule.
 4.3 Plan In addition, planners needed to assess language readiness, which was challenging considering the number of languages and dialects, the number of types of technology, and frequently the number of products per language/dialect per type.
 5 Implementation The website is implemented with the following: